Rural IL CTE Project

 Overview

-The Rural IL CTE Project is a collaborative effort between the Association of Illinois Rural and Small Schools, the Illinois State Board of Education, and the Western Illinois University Seymour Center of Rural Education to support rural and small school districts to grow and sustain their career and technical education (CTE) programs.
+The Rural IL CTE Project is a collaborative effort between the Association of Illinois Rural and Small Schools and the Illinois State Board of Education to support rural and small school districts to grow and sustain their career and technical education (CTE) programs.

 CTE programs bolster the capacity of rural and small schools to provide students with high-quality and individualized education.
 Rural students who follow these CTE pathways forge the bedrock of their personal and professional lives while supporting local businesses and industry through internships and future employment.